Introduction to Mark

 • (Mark 14:51) – The young man who escaped naked.

-The gospel of Mark is shorter than either Matthew or Luke, primarily, because it includes fewer stories and less teaching material.
+The Gospel of Mark is shorter than Matthew and Luke since it includes fewer stories and less teaching material.
 However, it often provides fuller versions of the same stories recorded in Luke and Matthew.
-For example, regarding the death of John the Baptist, the controversy about eating with unwashed hands, and the deliverance of a demonized boy - (Mark 6:14-29, 7:1-23, 9:14-29).
+For example, the controversy about eating with unwashed hands, and the deliverance of a demonized boy - (Mark 6:14-29, 7:1-23, 9:14-29).

-The use of the Old Testament by ‘Mark’ is like that of Matthew and Luke - They all share the same source material.
-By one count, the gospel of Mark has fifty-eight (58) Old Testament citations.
-It does include three Old Testament passages not found in either Matthew or Luke.
-Most of the Old Testament citations follow the Greek Septuagint translation, not the original Hebrew - (Mark 9:48, 10:19, 12:32).
+The use of the Old Testament is like that of Matthew and Luke, and they all have some material in common.
+By one count, the Gospel of Mark has fifty-eight (58) Old Testament citations.
+However, it includes three Old Testament passages not found in Matthew or Luke.
+Most Old Testament citations follow the Greek Septuagint translation rather than the Hebrew original - (Mark 9:48, 10:19, 12:32).

-The major literary themes include discipleship, faith, openness to Gentiles, the command to silence about the identity of Jesus, and the image of his being “on the way” to Jerusalem.
+The major literary themes of Mark include discipleship, faith, openness to Gentiles, and the image of Jesus as the Messiah who is “on the way” to Jerusalem and his death.

 LITERARY STRUCTURE

-Mark begins with a prologue, which is followed by thirteen stories about the ministry of Jesus in Galilee.
-Chapter 4 presents several parables about the kingdom, then the ministry in Galilee continues with teaching, exorcisms, and healings, which is characterized by the enthusiastic reception of Jesus by the crowds, but also by growing opposition from the Jewish religious leaders.
+The account begins with a prologue followed by thirteen stories about the ministry of Jesus in Galilee.
+Chapter 4 presents several parables about the Kingdom of God.
+The ministry in Galilee includes teaching, exorcisms, and healings.
+His work is characterized by the enthusiastic reception of Jesus by the crowds but also growing opposition from Jewish religious leaders.

-The second half begins with the confession of Peter that Jesus is the “Christ,” followed by the disclosure that Jesus would die in Jerusalem.
-Thereafter, he is resolutely “on the way” to Jerusalem and his inevitable death on a Roman cross, having been “delivered over” by the Temple authorities - (Mark 8:27-9:1).
+The second half begins with the confession of Peter that Jesus is the “Christ,” followed by the disclosure that he would die in Jerusalem.
+Jesus was “on the way” to Jerusalem and his inevitable death on a Roman cross.
+In the city, he would be “delivered over” by the Temple authorities for execution by Pilate - (Mark 8:27-9:1).

-Chapters 11 through 16 focus on the last week of Jesus in Jerusalem with a focus on his final teaching sessions given in or near the Temple, then culminating in his arrest, trial, and death.
+Chapters 11 through 16 describe the last week of Jesus in Jerusalem and his final teachings given in and near the Temple, culminating in his arrest, trial, and execution.

 BASIC OUTLINE